 Another benefit of SHOEBOX is that the system offers multiple testing methods depending on your specific needs.
 In ‘manual mode’, SHOEBOX is fully controlled by the tester, who selects the frequencies or the types of tests to be performed.
 On the other hand, in ‘automated mode,’ the system offers a game-based interface that lets the employee – using pre-set configurations – self-test by dragging and dropping a series of icons based on if they hear tones presented at various frequencies.
 Many have reported that their employees are more engaged in the testing process when they can interact directly with the test in this manner.
 And for many, not being limited by the availability of a sound booth means that more testing can be performed simultaneously.
 Regardless of which testing mode is selected, the system will produce a valid threshold audiogram.

 Here’s where things get very interesting for occupational hearing conservation.
 With Wi-Fi connectivity enabled and by taking advantage of SHOEBOX Data Management, the employee and test information collected on the tablet can be stored, organized, and analyzed in meaningful ways.
 It is even possible to import historical test data from a traditional system into the tablet environment.
-Results are backed-up to a compliant cloud-based storage service and can be shared among testers or administrators, organized by projects or clients, and easily moved to other reporting systems, if needed.
-It can event alert, then generate OSHA-specific reports when a threshold shift has been detected.
+Results are backed up to a compliant cloud-based storage service and can be shared among testers or administrators, organized by projects or clients, and easily moved to other reporting systems if needed.
+It can even alert and then generate OSHA-specific reports when a threshold shift has been detected.

-Although great progress has been made in occupational hearing conservation testing in the past decade, we believe that tablet audiometry – and SHOEBOX Audiometry and Data Management specifically — will provide the next big leap forward.
+Although great progress has been made in occupational hearing conservation testing in the past decade, we believe that tablet audiometry – and SHOEBOX and Data Management specifically — will provide the next big leap forward.
 We envision an environment where more people can perform more tests in more locations and with less lost productivity.
-We also believe that by easing the identification, categorization, and reporting of threshold shifts, we can lessen the burden of occupational noise exposure for everyone involved.
-Especially for our valued employees.
+We also believe that by easing the identification, categorization, and reporting of threshold shifts, we can lessen the burden of occupational noise exposure for everyone involved, especially for our valued employees.